 - The program comprises technical coursework in five main areas: Construction Engineering; Environmental/Water Resources Engineering; Transportation, Pavement and Geotechnical Engineering; Structural Engineering; and Surveying/Geomatics.

 - The MSCS degree program prepares you for a career in software engineering, software & cybersecurity, machine learning, or data and knowledge systems.

 - The program begins with a strong foundation in databases, AI and web systems; followed by unique specializations in data mining, data warehousing and distributed database systems.
-You will move on to applying database and knowledge systems to areas such as software engineering, wireless and mobile systems.
+You will progress to applying database and knowledge systems to areas such as software engineering, wireless and mobile systems.

 - The MSEE program is designed to meet global need for electrical engineers who posses leadership skills as well as applications experience in consumer, commercial and industrial areas.